valohai/docs/source/howto/remote-access/vscode.rst

 .. warning::

-    This guide assumes you're already familiar with the fundamentals of Valohai and are working with a project that's connected to a Git-repository, and configured on Valohai.
+    This guide assumes you're already familiar with the fundamentals of Valohai and are working with a project that's connected to a Git repository, and configured on Valohai.

 In this guide we'll look at attaching the VSCode remote debugger to a Valohai execution.